nemesisdb/nemesisdb/README.md

 - When accessing (get, set, etc) data, only the data for a particular session is accessed
 - Controlling key expiry is simplified because it is sessions that expire, not individual keys

+You can create as many sessions as required (within memory limitations).
+When a session is created, a session token is returned (an integer), so to switch between sessions only requires using the appropriate token.

 More info [here](https://docs.nemesisdb.io/tutorials/sessions/what-is-a-session).